 Traditional Psychotherapy includes neuroscience, psychoanalytic/psychodynamic, cognitive/behavioral, developmental, educational, family systems and humanistic therapies that utilize a strength perspective to match the individual needs of the client.

-Our model is empowerment based in that we help clients identify their strengths, and locate their own source of power to heal and transform their lives.
+Our Traditional and Transpersonal Psychotherapists use a model that is empowerment based in that we help clients identify their strengths, and locate their own source of power to heal and transform their lives.
 Our philosophy differs from other therapy practices in that we have moved away from the traditional disease-centered model where diagnoses and medication are the cornerstones of treatment.

 Some find relief in a diagnosis; claiming it allows them to understand the patterns they have been experiencing in their lives.
 While we acknowledge this can be helpful at times, we have often found such diagnosis labels also reinforce a belief system which inhibits clients from believing they have the power to make drastic changes and that life can be vastly different.
 We find a focus on maximizing a person’s strengths, and an active deconstruction of limiting beliefs has been exponentially more effective in helping clients overcome some of the most deep seeded challenges.
 Our therapists, anchored in their knowledge of neuroscience, teach clients the power of imagery and visualization in accessing an infinite potential of realities they can bring to life.
 Tying ourselves to a label of any kind diminishes our ability to see past the confines of its description, thus limiting the visualization and confining us to the reality we know.
 The ability to imagine living differently is what empowers us to break out of this self-imposed confinement making the changes necessary to create a better life.